-Lenore Pearlstein is the president and co-owner of Campus Climate Surveys, LLC, and Potomac Publishing, Inc. She is also the co-publisher of INSIGHT Into Diversity magazine, the largest and most well-respected national diversity and inclusion publication in higher education.
+Lenore Pearlstein is the president and co-owner of Potomac Publishing, Inc., publisher of INSIGHT Into Diversity magazine, the largest and most well-respected national diversity and inclusion publication and website in higher education.

-Pearlstein’s creative vision and never-ending dedication to excellence in diversity and inclusion in higher education led her to create the INSIGHT Into Diversity Higher Education Excellence in Diversity (HEED) Award in 2012.
-Realizing that there was no national recognition of the difficult work being done by diversity administrators in higher education, she developed a comprehensive award application that measures an institution’s level of achievement and intensity of commitment to broadening diversity and inclusion on its campus through initiatives, programs, and outreach; student recruitment, retention, and completion; and hiring practices for faculty and staff.
+Lenore’s creative vision and never-ending dedication to excellence in diversity and inclusion in higher education led her to create the INSIGHT Into Diversity Higher Education Excellence in Diversity (HEED) Award in 2012.
+She developed the only national application-based award that measures an institution’s level of achievement and intensity of commitment to broadening diversity and inclusion on its campus through initiatives, programs, and outreach; student recruitment, retention, and completion; and diverse hiring practices for faculty and staff.
 In 2015, she also developed the Health professions HEED Award application which is open to all medical, dental, veterinary, nursing, pharmacy, and osteopathic schools, as well as comprehensive health centers.

-Since the inception of the HEED Award, Pearlstein has expanded INSIGHT Into Diversity’s recognitions to include the Giving Back Diversity Leadership Award, the Diversity Visionary Award, the Diversity Champion recognition, and the Inspiring Women in STEM Award.
+Since the inception of the HEED Award, Lenore has expanded INSIGHT Into Diversity’s recognitions to include the Giving Back Diversity Leadership Award, the Diversity Visionary Award, the Diversity Champion recognition, and the Inspiring Programs in STEM Award.

-In addition, Pearlstein is a member of the Boys and Girls Clubs of America National Higher Education Access and Scholarship Task Force, the Hillsborough Community College Black, Brown and College Bound Advisory Board, and the Higher Education- Industry Coalition Diversity in partnership with Working Mother Media’s Diversity Best Practices arm.
+Lenore is a member of the Boys and Girls Clubs of America National Higher Education Access and Scholarship Task Force, the Hillsborough Community College Black, Brown and College Bound Advisory Board, and the Higher Education- Industry Coalition Diversity in partnership with Working Mother Media’s Diversity Best Practices arm.

-Pearlstein graduated from the University of Maryland, College Park in 1979 with a bachelor of science in accounting.
-She resides in Bethesda, Md. with her husband Michael and has two adult children and three grandchildren.
+Lenore graduated from the University of Maryland, College Park in 1979 with a Bachelor of Science in accounting.
+She resides in Bethesda, Md., with her husband Michael.
+She has two adult children and four grandchildren.